CCI-MOC/m2/docs/rpc@usage/README.md

 by other systems on the network.
 This ip address is mentioned in nameserver.py file to the variable name_server_address.

-This ip address should be reachable by name server and clients
+This ip address should be reachable by name server and clients.

+NOTE: This file is now executed by running the nameserver-daemon shell script.

 **2. rpcserver.py:**